- Chevy makes a groaning noise when turning the steering wheel

 What you will need

 Locate the hood release underneath the dash on the driver's side.
 Pull the lever until you hear the hood pop open.
-Next, you need to release the hood safety latch at the front of the hood.
+Next, release the hood safety latch at the front of the hood.

 - Locate the power steering reservoir.